avik-pal/ML_DL_Assignments/README.md

-# Programs-in-Python
+# ml-assignments
-Implementation of Programs in Python 3.6
+Implementation of Programs in Python 3.6 using open-source libraries like scikit-learn, numpy, pandas, tensorflow, matplotlib and keras.